birdboat00/eden/README.md

 # eden

-eden is a minimalist bytecode virtual machine written in C.
+eden is a minimalist bytecode virtual machine written in C++.

 ## Getting started
 ### Dependencies
 Required for building:
-- Make
+- CMake 3.23 or higher
-- C compiler for C11 or higher
+- C++ compiler with support for C++20 or higher

 ### Step-by-Step Build Instructions
 ```